glph3k/cast_xmr/README.md

  - <code>--algo=7</code> for CryptoNightXHV-Heavy
  - <code>--algo=8</code> for CryptoNight-Fast
  - <code>--algo=9</code> for CryptoNightFEST
+ - <code>--algo=10</code> for CryptoNightV8 (CNv2)

-If algo is not specified the correct one for mining Monero will be selected.
+If algo is not specified or set to -1 the correct one for mining Monero will be selected.

 To select which GPU to use the <code>-G</code> switch, e.g. for using the 2nd card use: